Civil rights groups see profound danger in Facebook's "politicians can lie" policy

 “We were taken a bit aback that not only would this news come out, but they would break this news right before the forum without giving us a heads up or having a discussion,” says Rashad Robinson, the president of the civil rights group Color of Change, which organized the event, noting that the decision was made despite previous calls from his organization and others for Facebook to assess the impact of its decisions on minorities before implementation.

 The lack of communication over the policy led to tense moments and anger at the gathering, just as advocates felt historic progress was being made.
 Henry Fernandez, a fellow at the Center for American Progress, accused Facebook from the stage of inventing the policy to avoid a confrontation with Trump.
-“Because Facebook does not want to say this is really about Trump, it has extended this protection to all elected officials,” Hernandez said.
+“Because Facebook does not want to say this is really about Trump, it has extended this protection to all elected officials,” Fernandez said.
 “So now if you are a school board member or sheriff in a small town, you can say the most vile things on Facebook because 300 people voted for you?
 That’s bad policy, made in fear that conservatives will say Facebook is silencing Trump.”

 The reaction from Facebook representatives in Atlanta was that feedback was welcome and that the policy was still evolving, according to advocates who attended.
 But in the weeks following the forum Zuckerberg has doubled down and defended the new rule multiple times, even as its contours remain hazy and lawmakers and some Facebook employees urge him to reconsider.